huggingface/blog/mms_adapters.md

 ***New (06/2023)***: *This blog post is strongly inspired by ["Fine-tuning XLS-R on Multi-Lingual ASR"](https://huggingface.co/blog/fine-tune-xlsr-wav2vec2)* and can be seen as an improved version of it.

 **Wav2Vec2** is a pretrained model for Automatic Speech Recognition (ASR) and was released in [September 2020](https://ai.facebook.com/blog/wav2vec-20-learning-the-structure-of-speech-from-raw-audio/) by *Alexei Baevski, Michael Auli, and Alex Conneau*.
-Soon after the superior performance of Wav2Vec2 was demonstrated on one of the most popular English datasets for ASR, called [LibriSpeech](https://huggingface.co/datasets/librispeech_asr), *Facebook AI* presented a multi-lingual version of Wav2Vec2, called [XLSR](https://arxiv.org/abs/2006.13979) and [XLS-R](https://ai.facebook.com/blog/-xlm-r-state-of-the-art-cross-lingual-understanding-through-self-supervision/).
+Soon after the strong performance of Wav2Vec2 was demonstrated on one of the most popular English datasets for ASR, called [LibriSpeech](https://huggingface.co/datasets/librispeech_asr), *Facebook AI* presented two multi-lingual versions of Wav2Vec2, called [XLSR](https://arxiv.org/abs/2006.13979) and [XLS-R](https://ai.facebook.com/blog/-xlm-r-state-of-the-art-cross-lingual-understanding-through-self-supervision/), capable of recognising speech in up to 128 languages.
 XLSR stands for *cross-lingual speech representations* and refers to model's ability to learn speech representations that are useful across multiple languages.

-MetaAI's most recent release, the [**Massive Multilingual Speech (MMS)**](https://ai.facebook.com/blog/multilingual-model-speech-recognition/) by *Vineel Pratap, Andros Tjandra, Bowen Shi, et al.* takes multi-lingual speech representations to a new level.
-Over 1000 spoken languages can be identified, transcribed and generated with the [ASR, LID and TTS checkpoints that were released](https://huggingface.co/models?other=mms).
+Meta AI's most recent release, [**Massive Multilingual Speech (MMS)**](https://ai.facebook.com/blog/multilingual-model-speech-recognition/) by *Vineel Pratap, Andros Tjandra, Bowen Shi, et al.* takes multi-lingual speech representations to a new level.
+Over 1000 spoken languages can be identified, transcribed and generated with the [language identification, speech recognition, and text-to-speech checkpoints that were released](https://huggingface.co/models?other=mms).

 ![wav2vec2_structure](https://raw.githubusercontent.com/patrickvonplaten/scientific_images/master/mms_map.png)

-**MMS** unsupervised checkpoints were pre-trained on more than **half a million** hour of audio in over **1400** languages ranging from 300 million to one billion parameters.
+**MMS** unsupervised checkpoints were pre-trained on more than **half a million** hours of audio in over **1400** languages, ranging from 300 million to one billion parameters.

-You can find the pretrained-only checkpoints on the 🤗 Hub:
+You can find the pretrained-only checkpoints on the 🤗 Hub for model sizes of 300 million parameters (300M) and one billion parameters (1B):

 -   [**MMS-300M**](https://huggingface.co/facebook/mms-300m)
 -   [**MMS-1B**](https://huggingface.co/facebook/mms-1b)

-Similar to [BERT's masked language modeling objective](http://jalammar.github.io/illustrated-bert/), XLS-R learns contextualized speech representations by randomly masking feature vectors before passing them to a transformer network during self-supervised pre-training (*i.e.* diagram on the left below).
+Similar to [BERT's masked language modeling objective](http://jalammar.github.io/illustrated-bert/), XLS-R learns contextualized speech representations by randomly masking feature vectors before passing them to a transformer network during self-supervised pre-training.

-For Automatic Speech Recognitino (ASR), the pretrained `MMS-1B` checkpoint was further fine-tuned in supervised fasion on 1000+ languages with a joint vocabulary output layer.
-As a final step, the joint vocabulary output layer was then thrown away and **only** ca. 2.5M adapter weights are trained on specific languages.
+For ASR, the pretrained `MMS-1B` checkpoint was further fine-tuned in supervised fashion on 1000+ languages with a joint vocabulary output layer.
+As a final step, the joint vocabulary output layer was then thrown away and **only** ca. 2.5M adapter weights trained on specific languages.
 The adapter weights hereby include small linear projection layers for each attention block as well as a language-specific vocabulary output layer.

 **MMS**'s released three checkpoints fine-tuned for speech recognition (ASR) that have 102, 1107, and 1162 adapter weights respectively (one for each language):